top of page

 • What are some traditional uses of wood ash in cooking?
 Wood ash can be used to make hominy, a traditional Native American dish, and in the nixtamalization process for making cornbread and tortillas.
 This process involves cooking corn in an alkaline substance, like hardwood ash, to remove the seed husk.

-• Can wood ash be used for cleaning purposes?
+• Can wood ash be used for cleaning?
 Yes, wood ash can be used for various cleaning purposes.
 It can clean stove glass, polish silverware, and even clean dishes.
 Mixed with water to form a paste, wood ash can scrub away grime and stains.

 • How does wood ash affect soil pH levels?
-Wood ash is alkaline and can be used to raise the pH of acidic soil.
-This helps to balance the soil pH, making it more suitable for a variety of plants.
+Wood ash is alkaline and can raise the pH of acidic soil.
+This helps to balance the soil pH, making it more suitable for various plants.
 However, it should be applied in moderation to avoid making the soil too alkaline.

 • Does wood ash have any antiseptic properties?
 Yes, wood ash has antiseptic properties.
 It has been used traditionally to clean wounds and treat insect stings and bug bites.
 When made into a paste and applied to the skin, wood ash can help alleviate itching and draw out toxins.